When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Informal Overview

-Coarse-grained reachability tracking also relaxes the telescoping structures of prior reachability systems, permitting multi-hop cycles through the store.
+Coarse-grained reachability tracking also relaxes the telescoping structures in prior reachability systems, permitting multi-hop cycles through the store.
 The coarse-grained reachability allows tracking future resources not yet coallocated in an arena without enlarging the reachability qualifier, as the entire arena shares the same reachability.

-We illustrate the relaxation by showcasing the mutual recursive example, which is not allowed in previous reachability type systems as discussed in \Cref{sec:overview-telescope}.
+We illustrate the relaxation by showcasing the mutually recursive example, which is not allowed in previous reachability type systems, as discussed in \Cref{sec:overview-telescope}.

 By coallocating @c1@ and @c2@ in the same arena @a@, they can reach each other via the reachability to the entire arena.
-More generally, arenas support arbitrary internal store structures, including self-loops and cyclic store structures with multi-hop cycles.
-Our system preserves reasoning about such cyclic structures as a whole, such as separation or safe deallocation (\Cref{sec:case-multihop}).
+More generally, arenas support arbitrary internal store structures, including self-loops and cyclic store structures.
+Our system supports sound reasoning about such cyclic structures as a whole, such as separation and safe deallocation (\Cref{sec:case-multihop}).

-Using the same function capturing techniques, cross-arena multi-hop cycles can also be encoded as illustrated in \Cref{fig:intro-topo-crosscycle}.
+Using the same function capturing techniques, cross-arena multi-hop cycles can also be encoded, as illustrated in \Cref{fig:intro-topo-crosscycle}.